 1990 – 1999: New Practices

 The mid-1990s was a transitional period for the Women’s Hospital and HSC as a whole.
 In June 1994, the HSC promoted a program management structure.
-However, several nurse-driven practices emerged in the early 1990s at the Women’s Hospital.
+Several nurse-driven practices emerged in the early 1990s at Women’s Hospital.

 Kathy Hamelin, Clinical Nurse Specialist, researched the principles of Kangaroo Care (also known as KC or skin-to-skin) that had been practiced and studied in hospitals in Europe.
 This model of infant care was primarily used with medically stable premature infants or sick infants where the infant, wearing only a diaper, was placed in direct skin-to-skin contact with their mother or father for as long as beneficial.
 This contact not only encouraged bonding, it was discovered that the parent’s stable body temperature helped to regulate the baby’s temperature more smoothly than an incubator; infants also experienced more normalized heart rate, respiratory rate, increased weight gain, and more successful breastfeeding.

 Other programs and research at Women’s Hospital were influenced by the Baby-Friendly Hospital Initiative (BFHI), launched in 1991 through UNICEF and the World Health Organization, for maternity hospitals or wards that were supportive of breastfeeding.
 This initiative was the basis for the creation of the Breastfeeding Service at Women’s Hospital.

 Throughout the early 1990s, a number of Outpatient Services were initiated to improve parent/child development at home.
 Programs such as Cradle Chat (a drop-in program that provided information and support for mothers, fathers, and babies) and a breastfeeding clinic and hotline were being used regularly and were described as valuable services.